LincaMarius/ISAP-1_Schematic/README.md

 We will use Transistor–transistor logic (TTL) technology from the 7400 series.

-I want to make the ISAP-1 computer in modular form
+I want to make the ISAP-1 computer in modular form.

-After studying the block diagram, I came to the conclusion that we can systematize the ISAP-1 computer into the following blocks:
+After studying the block diagram, I came to the conclusion that we can systematize the ISAP-1 computer into the following modules:
 - Power Supply
 - Clock and Reset
 - Central Processing Unit